linkedin/eyeglass/site-src/docs/eyeglass_modules/index.md

 // ...
   "eyeglass": {
     "needs": "<eyeglass version>",
-    "exports": "<optional: alternate exports>",
-    "sassDir": "<relative path to your sass files' directory>" }
+    "exports": "<exports file or false>",
+    "sassDir": "<directory>"
+  }
 ```

-Currently, the `eyeglass` section contains two properties, `needs` and `exports`.
+Currently, the `eyeglass` section contains the following properties:

   * **needs**: A semantic version string.
 This defines the version of eyeglass you are compatible with.
 When developing, you can set the string to `"*"`, but before releasing the module to the public, you'll probably want to set it to a minimum compatible version.
 We usually recommend people take the Major + Minor approach, much like npm.
 This means if eyeglass is currently `1.0.6`, you can put a `^` in front and write your `needs` as `^1.0.6`.
 This means you'll work with eyeglass versions 1.0.6 and newer, but not versions so new that APIs you depend on are broken.
   * **exports**: An optional string.
 When you already have a `main` property (common for existing npm projects) and you just want to add support for eyeglass, you can specify an alternate property here.
 Eyeglass will look for `eyeglass.exports` before checking `main`, so that we always include the right thing.
+This property can be set to `false` which will cause the `main` of the project to be ignored -- in
+this case, the `sassDir` property must be set.
+  * *sassDir*: Optional.
+A relative path to the directory containing your sass files.
+When omittied, this should be specified as part of eyeglass exports.

 # eyeglass-exports.js